PennyLaneAI/pennylane/doc/development/adding_operators.rst

         Usage examples to be added here.
         """
-        num_wires = qml.operation.AnyWires  # if wire_rot and wire_flip are the same we have 1 wire, else 2
+        # if wire_rot and wire_flip are the same we have 1 wire, else 2,
+        # which is why we cannot define a fixed number of wires, and use the AnyWires Enumeration instead
+        num_wires = qml.operation.AnyWires
         grad_method = "A"  # supports parameter-shift differentiation

         def __init__(self, angle, wire_rot, wire_flip=None, do_flip=False, do_queue=True, id=None):